DeaDHackS/Evil-Shock/README.md

 In further version more injections points will be added.

+# WINDOWS VERSION WARNING
+Netcat normally doesn't exist for Windows, but i had a look into Metasploit windows-libraries and it has a nc.exe program for backdooring.
+Please report any case of infections while using that nc.exe, thanks!

 # System Supported:
 Linux and Windows!
 Make sure if running on windows to not remove the nc file, since it contains the nc.exe which allow you to backdoor a server.